Explore our library for useful information on medications.

 How should I use this medication?

-For asthma treatment, budesonide - formoterol can be used for maintenance therapy or for maintenance plus reliever therapy.
+For asthma treatment, budesonide - formoterol can be used for reliever therapy, maintenance therapy, or for maintenance plus reliever therapy.

 The starting dose of budesonide - formoterol is based on control of your symptoms.
 After asthma symptoms are controlled, your doctor will adjust your dose to the lowest regular dose that prevents asthma symptoms.